-MAT 085 INTERMEDIATE ALGEBRA - PART I 2 CREDITS
+MAT 085 INTERMEDIATE ALGEBRA - PART I

-This first course in intermediate algebra is designed for students with a background in elementary algebra who need additional preparation before enrolling in college-level math courses.
+This is the first of two courses designed for students with a background in elementary algebra who need additional preparation before enrolling in college-level math courses.
 Topics include graphing linear equations, functions, solving systems of linear equations and systems of linear inequalities, properties of exponents, scientific notation, polynomials, and related applications.
 Lecture two hours per week.
 Prerequisites: MAT 084 or MAT 093, or qualifying score on Math Placement Test.

-MAT 086 INTERMEDIATE ALGEBRA - PART II 2 CREDITS
+MAT 086 INTERMEDIATE ALGEBRA - PART II

 This is the second of two courses designed for students with a background in elementary algebra who need additional preparation before enrolling in college algebra.
 Topics include factoring polynomials, rational expressions, rational exponents and radicals, quadratic equations, and related applications.
 Lecture two hours per week.
 Prerequisite: MAT 085 or qualifying score on Math Placement Test.
 Note: Students planning to take MAT 102 or MAT 120 are not required to take MAT 086.

-MAT 090 MATHEMATICS FUNDAMENTALS 3 CREDITS
+MAT 090 MATHEMATICS FUNDAMENTALS